 When you walk in, you’ll see a scene involving two dinosaur figurines that look pretty realistic, and two mannequins that are a bit challenged on the realism front.
 The teeth on the bigger dinosaur are long enough and plentiful enough to clue you in that the ride might be a little scary.
 The dinosaurs, even at the front, roar and make noises.
-It’s a little bit like the kind of attraction you see in old-school Disney World rides (the ones they haven’t torn down or replaced yet).
+It’s a little bit like the kind of attraction you see in old-school Disney World rides.

 The funny mannequins seem to be everywhere, including standing near where you hop into your boat.
 Your vessel cruises toward a set of wooden doors, creating a bit of mystique around what could be inside.

 Unfortunately, the dinosaurs within are less than impressive.
 The ride is a really cool idea: a boat floating down a river with lifelike dinosaurs popping out and roaring.
 It could be scary, or at least interesting.
 However, though many dinosaur robots try to look like the scientific images we’ve grown up seeing, others don’t resemble any dinosaurs you’ve ever heard of.
 In fact, a few look more like totem poles than anything.